yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 ## Health Check Operations

-A global setting is used to check against deviations in reported profit and losses within a safe interval.
+A global setting check against deviations in reported profit and losses within a safe interval.
 Any report/harvest that falls outside this global safe interval will report.

 If a harvest/report revert transaction is detected on-chain, manual intervention is required to debug and accept the transaction into the vaults accounting.
 This should be done after proper validation by the strategist's multi-sig and Core Devs group.